jayneelparekh/L2I-code/README.md

    conda env create -f env_audio.yml
 ```

 NOTE: The default pytorch installed would be cpu usage only.
-IF YOU WANT to TRAIN and USE GPU, please also run this command (or an equivalent command according to your CUDA compatibility) after creating the environment.
+If you wish to train with GPU (recommended, specially for SONYC-UST), please also run this command after creating the environment (or an equivalent according to your CUDA compatibility).

 ```
    conda install pytorch==1.7.1 torchvision==0.8.2 cudatoolkit=9.2 -c pytorch